bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 So you’re siphoning off this value with this anchor output.
 That’s a no-go.
 So I need a zero value anchor, but a zero value anchor means you have a zero value output sitting in the UTXO set, which is also no-win.
-But we have package relay in this mystical new world that I’m trying to build with other people of course, but this L2 world.
+But we have package relay in this mystical new world that I’m trying to build with other people of course, but this Eltoo world.
 So perhaps we can use package relay and say, OK, if you propose a package and a transaction has a dusty-looking output, allow it, if and only if it gets spent in the same package.
 So in this v3 context, this is simpler to think about, does the parent have an output that’s dust?
 That’s OK, as long as it’s spent by the child.
 There’s additional rules on here.
-I actually mark the output by using the opcode OP_2, which is one more than OP_TRUE, because everyone uses OP_TRUE for testing.
+I actually mark the output by using the opcode `OP_2`, which is one more than `OP_TRUE`, because everyone uses `OP_TRUE` for testing.
 So it just breaks like a million tests.
 So I’ll just pick the next one.
 That was actually a Luke Jr. idea in 2017.
 I found old emails talking about this kind of similar idea.
-So it’s an OP, it’s a script of OP_TRUE, which means no key material needed and no witness data needed to spend it.
+So it’s an OP, it’s a script of `OP_TRUE`, which means no key material needed and no witness data needed to spend it.

 Murch: 00:35:49